robbierolin/eyetrack3d/README.md

 * MSE_test: 0.0066
 * MAE_test: 0.0539

-Here is how the network performed on the unseen test data.
+Here is how the network performs on the unseen test data.
+The red cube is what was looked at during training and the blue is the NN output.

 <img src="/res/TestData.gif" width="500" alt="Performance on test data">